Kenate

 Philosophy

 Kenate is built on one core belief: robotics code should be modular, not monolithic.
+We replace scripts with specialist behaviors.

 Core Principles